Frequently Asked Questions

 - Do Others Run Community Broadband Schemes?

 The most prominent community benefit scheme in the UK is Broadband for the Rural North (spelt "B4RN" and pronounced "Barn").
 B4RN has inspired a number of similar initiatives.
 We have been impressed with the B4RN model and members of the group have visited Lancashire on a couple of occasions to learn about the enterprise and to undertake training about route design and installation techniques.
-Members of BB4ER have become founding members of B4RN - East Anglia.
-This is a new development for B4RN which is working to provide a 1 Gbps service on the Norfolk/Suffolk border.

 - Isn't The Government Promising Fast Broadband For All?